oscar10408/Financial-Time-Series-Risk-Modeling-/README.md

 This repository contains a comprehensive financial analysis project written in **R and LaTeX** (via `.Rnw` and `knitr`).
 The project focuses on real-world financial datasets including stock prices of **Tesla (TSLA)** and **Nvidia (NVDA)**, as well as the **S&P 500 Index**, and applies advanced techniques in time series analysis, risk modeling, and simulation-based methods.

+> Built as part of an EECS 545 assignment at the University of Michigan.

 ---